Cledar/cledar-python-sdk/cledar/storage/README.md

 ## Purpose

-The `storage_service` package provides a unified interface for interacting with S3-compatible object storage (like AWS S3, MinIO), Azure Blob Storage via ABFS/ABFSS (adlfs), and local filesystem storage.
+The `cledar.storage` package provides a unified interface for interacting with S3-compatible object storage (like AWS S3, MinIO), Azure Blob Storage via ABFS/ABFSS (adlfs), and local filesystem storage.
 It abstracts away the complexity of managing files across different storage backends, providing a consistent API for common operations.

 ### Key Features